kevin-orr/Groovy/README.md

 <a name="websockets"/>
-### Chatty - websockets
+### Chatty Websockets

-I wanted to play around with using websockets so this is the start of a very simple websocket app using the [Spark micro framework for Java 8.](http://sparkjava.com/)
+I wanted to play around with websockets so this is the start of a very simple websocket app using the [Spark micro framework for Java 8.](http://sparkjava.com/)

 <a name="Vertx"/>